Francisco I. Madero: Family background

-Madero was born in 1873 into a large and extremely wealthy family in northeastern Mexico at the hacienda of El Rosario, in Parras de la Fuente, Coahuila.
-His grandfather Evaristo Madero had built an enormous and diversified fortune as a young man and briefly served as Governor of Coahuila, from 1880 to 1884, during the four-year interregnum of Porfirio Díaz's rule (1880–1884), when Díaz's right-hand man General Manuel González served as president, doing a poor job in Díaz's opinion.
-Díaz returned to presidency in 1884 and did not relinquish the office until 1911, when Francisco Madero's revolutionary movement forced him to resign.
+Francisco Ignacio Madero González was born in 1873 into a large and wealthy family in northeastern Mexico at the hacienda of El Rosario, in Parras de la Fuente, Coahuila.
+His grandfather Evaristo Madero Elizondo had built an enormous and diversified fortune as a young man and briefly served as Governor of Coahuila, from 1880 to 1884, during the four-year interregnum of Porfirio Díaz's rule (1880–1884), when Díaz's right-hand man General Manuel González served as president, doing a poor job in Díaz's opinion.
+Díaz returned to the presidency in 1884 and did not relinquish the office until 1911, when Francisco Madero's revolutionary movement forced him to resign.
 Díaz had permanently sidelined Evaristo Madero from further political office.
+He was of Portuguese-Jewish descent.

-Evaristo was the founder of a commercial transport business, taking advantage of economic opportunity and transported cotton from the Confederate states to Mexican ports during the U.S. Civil War (1861–65).
+Evaristo was the founder of a commercial transport business.
+Taking advantage of economic opportunity, he transported cotton from the Confederate states to Mexican ports during the U.S. Civil War (1861–65).

-Evaristo married twice, with the first marriage before he made his fortune to sixteen-year-old María Rafaela Hernádez Lombaraña (1847–1870), the daughter of an influential landowner, together producing seven children.
-She was the half-sister of the powerful miner and banker Antonio V. Hernández, close friend of José Yves Limantour, Secretary of Finance.
-Alongside his brother-in-law, and other of his new political family's relations, Evaristo founded the Compañía Industrial de Parras, initially involved in commercial vineyards, cotton, and textiles, and later also in mining, cotton mills, ranching, banking, coal, guayule rubber, and foundries in the later part of the nineteenth century.
-After Rafaela Hernández's death at age 38, Evaristo then married Manuela Farías y Benavides (1870–1893), with the marriage producing eleven children.
-She was member of one of northern Mexico's most influential families, daughter of Juan Francisco Farías, founder of the Rio Grande Republic.
-The surviving children of both of Evaristo's marriages also married into prominent families and expanded the Madero family power and wealth.
+Evaristo married twice, with the first marriage before he made his fortune to sixteen-year-old María Rafaela Hernández Lombaraña (1847–1870), the daughter of an influential landowner, together producing seven children.
+She was the half-sister of the powerful miner and banker Antonio V. Hernández Benavides, a close friend of José Yves Limantour, Secretary of Finance.
+Alongside his brother-in-law and others of his new political family's relations, Evaristo founded the Compañía Industrial de Parras, initially involved in commercial vineyards, cotton, and textiles, and later also in mining, cotton mills, ranching, banking, coal, guayule rubber, and foundries in the later part of the nineteenth century.
+After Rafaela Hernández's death at age 38, Evaristo married Manuela Farías y Benavides (1870–1893); the couple had eleven children.
+Benavides was a member of one of northern Mexico's most influential families, daughter of Juan Francisco Farías, founder of the Rio Grande Republic.
+The surviving children of Evaristo's marriages also married into prominent families and expanded the Madero family's power and wealth.

-For many years despite their exclusion from political office, the family prospered during Porfirio Díaz's regime, and by 1910 the family was one of the richest in Mexico, worth 30 million pesos ($15 million U.S. dollars of the day, and almost $500 million U.S. dollars in today's money).
+For many years despite their exclusion from political office, the family prospered during Porfirio Díaz's regime.
+By 1910 the family was one of the richest in Mexico, worth 30 million pesos ($15 million U.S. dollars of the day, and almost $500 million U.S. dollars in today's money).
 Much of this wealth arose from the diversification of Madero lands during the 1890s into the production of guayule rubber plants.